-Connect the VMkernel, which runs services for iSCSI storage, to a physical network adapter.
+Connect the VMkernel, which runs services for iSCSI storage, to a physical network adapter on your ESXi host.
+You then use the created VMkernel adapter in the port binding configuration with the iSCSI or iSER adapters.

 - Select VMkernel Network Adapter, and click Next.

-- Click the Add adapters icon, and select the network adapter (vmnic#) to use for iSCSI.
+- Click the Add adapters icon, and select an appropriate network adapter (vmnic#) to use for iSCSI.

 - Enter a network label.

-A network label is a friendly name that identifies the VMkernel adapter that you are creating, for example, iSCSI.
+A network label is a friendly name that identifies the VMkernel adapter that you are creating, for example, iSCSI or iSER.

 - Specify the IP settings.